Orders of Service

 Silence is kept.

-Celebrant: The gifts of God, for the people of God.
+Celebrant: These are the gifts of God for us all, the people of God.

 All: Thanks be to God.

-Agnus Dei Lamb of God (Common Praise #690)
+Agnus Dei Lamb of God (by Jennifer Wakefield)

-All: Lamb of God, you take away the sins of the world: have mercy on us.
+All: Lamb of God, you take away the sin of the world: have mercy on us.
+(2x)

 Prayer after Communion